cairo-robotics/llm-multimodal-drone-feedback/README.md

 5. Get your server's IP address using `curl -4 icanhazip.com`

 6. Connect Flask and Gunicorn.
+You will know the server is running if the command line blinks like it is busy and you can't enter other commands.
+If nothing seems to happen or other issues come up, you can check the log file you specified for details.
 ```
 export FLASK_ENV=development
 export FLASK_APP=server.py